Looking for a blissful winter escape that won’t break the bank? Head to America's Finest City.

 Photography courtesy San Diego Convention and Visitors Bureau and Little Italy Association

-This article was first published in January 2011.
+This article was first published in January 2011, but was updated in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.